 Earning the Girl Scout Gold Award involves the time to complete a Journey/Silver Award (step 1), and then a suggested minimum of 80 hours to complete steps 2-9.

 Girl Scouts of Northern California's approval is needed prior to beginning your project.
 Girls wishing to do their Gold Award and who are in twelfth grade need to submit their proposals by May 1 of their graduation year to ensure timely processing and approval of projects before they begin.

 Money-Earning for Your Project

 If you will be earning more than $100 for your project, be sure to complete the Money-Earning Project Approval Form (PDF).
 You can find more information on money-earning for Gold Award projects in your award guidelines.

 Gold Award Resources

 Did you know?
-Every year, GSUSA selects 10 Gold Award Girl Scouts to be National Gold Award Girl Scouts, representing the best-of-the-best Gold Award projects—GSNorCal has had someone from our Council selected for this honor every year since 2013!
+Every year, GSUSA selects 10 Gold Award Girl Scouts to be National Gold Award Girl Scouts, representing the best-of-the-best Gold Award projects—GSNorCal has had someone from our Council selected for this honor in 2013, 2014, 2015, 2016, 2017, and 2018!
 Will you be next?